Plasticity and evolvability under environmental variability: the joint role of fitness-based selection and niche-limited competition: Discussion

-In Figures \ref{fig:survival_QD_A} and \ref{fig:survival_QD_N} we observe the ability of the population to survive when we vary the amplitude of oscillations ($A_e$) and number of niches ($N$) respectively, for different values of the oscillation period $T_e$.
-We can draw various conclusions from these results: \begin{enumerate*}[label=(\roman*)] \item increasing the number of niches enables the population to survive longer in environments changing more frequently \item survival is guaranteed for small-amplitude variations ($A_e=0.2$) regardless of their frequency \item in the case of large-amplitude variations ($A_e=8$) high frequency does not allow the population to adapt at all \item low frequency leads to low evolvability that eventually leads to a mass extinction.
-This case can be paralled to a major extinction event \cite{lehman_extinction_2015} \item In the case of medium-amplitude ($A_e=1$) survival is possible only under low-frequency variation \end{enumerate*}
+In Figures \ref{fig:sin_survival_A} and \ref{fig:sin_survival_N} we observe the ability of the population to survive when we vary the amplitude of oscillations ($A_e$) and number of niches ($N$) respectively, for different values of the oscillation period $T_e$.
+We can draw various conclusions from these results: \begin{enumerate*}[label=(\roman*)] \item increasing the number of niches enables the population to survive longer in environments changing more frequently \item survival is guaranteed for small-amplitude variations ($A_e=0.2$) regardless of their frequency \item in the case of large-amplitude variations ($A_e=8$) high frequency does not allow the population to adapt at all \item In the case of medium-amplitude ($A_e=1$) survival is possible only under low-frequency variation \end{enumerate*}

-In Figure \ref{fig:evolution_QD}, we further analyze the ability of the population to survive by looking at how the evaluation metrics evolve with increasing generations.
+In Figure \ref{fig:sin_evolution_slow}, we further analyze the ability of the population to survive by looking at how the evaluation metrics evolve with increasing generations.
 We observe that the population manages to track the environmental variability by keeping both plasticity and evolvability high, with oscillations in plasticity and evolvability occuring at twice the period of variability $T_e$, as they increase at both transition points.
-Also, extinctions are highest during the peak of $e_0$, which are also the points of lowest plasticity and evolvability.
 Diversity is slightly lower during the low peaks of $e_0$.
 We should note that we did not find high-frequency cases where the population reacted solely through plasticity or low-frequency cases where the population adapted solely through evolvability, as indicated by previous studies \cite{cuypersEvolutionEvolvabilityPhenotypic2017}.